 Welcome to my site!

-My name is Vernitra, and I am a writer and elementary-school librarian Houston, Texas.
+My name is Vernitra, and I am a writer and librarian Houston, Texas.

-I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, and as a children’s librarian for The New York Public Library at the historic Countee Cullen Library in Harlem.
-I have always had a passion for writing and making up stories, and I am working toward achieving my goal of writing a novel.
+I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, a children’s librarian in both Houston and New York City, and now as an adult services librarian.

 Here on my site, I share my adventures in reading, writing, movie-watching, sewing, and learning how to play the viola again.
 I enjoy things that are entertaining and inspiring.
 Hopefully, my site will offer some of those things to you.
 If you have similar tastes, stay tuned…